ucbrise/flor/README.md

 # Application Programming Interface (API)

-FlorDB is shipped with utilities for serializing and checkpointing PyTorch state, and utilities for resuming, auto-parallelizing, and memoizing executions from checkpoint.
+Flor is shipped with utilities for serializing and checkpointing PyTorch state, and utilities for resuming, auto-parallelizing, and memoizing executions from checkpoint.

 The model developer passes objects for checkpointing to `flor.checkpointing(**kwargs)`,